tweerlei/plumber/README.md

-  kafka-write:<topic>         Send a message to the given Kafka topic Attributes and:<value>                 Logically AND the current value with the given attribute's value else:<value>                Sets the current value to the given attribute's value if a previous then: did not match get:<name>                  Set the current value to the given attribute is-equal:<value>            Compare the current value to the given attribute's value resulting in a boolean is-greater:<value>          Compare the current value to the given attribute's value resulting in a boolean is-less:<value>             Compare the current value to the given attribute's value resulting in a boolean not                         Logically negate the current value or:<value>                  Logically OR the current value with the given attribute's value set:<name>                  Set the given attribute to the current value then:<value>                Sets the current value to the given attribute's value if current value is truthy value:<value>               Sets the current value to the given value
+  kafka-write:<topic>         Send a message to the given Kafka topic Attributes and:<value>                 Logically AND the current value with the given attribute's value divide:<value>              Divide the current value by the given attribute's value else:<value>                Sets the current value to the given attribute's value if a previous then: did not match get:<name>                  Set the current value to the given attribute is-equal:<value>            Compare the current value to the given attribute's value resulting in a boolean is-greater:<value>          Compare the current value to the given attribute's value resulting in a boolean is-less:<value>             Compare the current value to the given attribute's value resulting in a boolean minus:<value>               Subtract the given attribute's value to the current value modulo:<value>              Calculate the remainder of dividing the current value by the given attribute's value not                         Logically negate the current value or:<value>                  Logically OR the current value with the given attribute's value plus:<value>                Add the given attribute's value to the current value set:<name>                  Set the given attribute to the current value then:<value>                Sets the current value to the given attribute's value if current value is truthy value:<value>               Sets the current value to the given value